GunfireGames/GunfireSaveSystem/README.md

 	FWorldDelegates::LevelPostLoad.Broadcast(this, OwningWorld);

-In UWorld::RemoveFromWorld, at the beginning of the block "if ( bFinishRemovingLevel )" add:

-	FWorldDelegates::LevelPreRemoveFromWorld.Broadcast(Level, this);

-In UWorld::AddToWorld, modify the block "if( bExecuteNextStep && !Level->bAlreadyRoutedActorInitialize )" to the following:
+In UWorld::AddToWorld, modify the block "if (bExecuteNextStep && !Level->IsFinishedRouteActorInitialization())" to the following:

-	// Route various initialization functions and set volumes. if( bExecuteNextStep && !Level->bAlreadyRoutedActorInitialize )
+	// Route various initialization functions and set volumes. if (bExecuteNextStep && !Level->IsFinishedRouteActorInitialization())
 	{
 		// @Gunfire Begin
 		bool CanInitialize = true;